dagargo/overwitch/docs/adding.md

 ## Adding devices

 Devices are specified in `JSON` files.
-Overwitch first searches the device being used in the user defined file `~/.config/overwitch/devices.json`.
-If the file does not exist or the device is not there, then it searches in the file included in the project.

 As devices can be user-defined, there is no need to recompile the code or wait for new releases to use Overwitch with new devices.

+Overwitch first searches a device in all the files in the `~/.config/overwitch/devices.d` directory, where each one contains a `JSON` object; then into the user defined file `~/.config/overwitch/devices.json`, which is a `JSON` array; and finally into the file included in the project, which is a `JSON` array too.

 ### JSON format

 This is a self-explanatory device.
-Both the included file and the custom file are an array of these devices.
+Keep in mind that, while files in the `~/.config/overwitch/devices.d` directory follow this definition, both the included file and the custom file are an array of these devices.

 There are 3 types of formats, depending on how many bytes are used to store samples in the USB blocks.